Azouz-Jribi/First-Angular/README.md

 ## json-server

-Use the json server to mock back-end
+Use the json server to mock back-end :[`npm install json-server --save`].

-[`npm install json-server --save`]
+Add the script `json-server": "json-server --watch db.json` to package.json to start our back end.

-Add the script `json-server": "json-server --watch db.json` to package.json to start our back end Run server [`npm run json-server`]
+Run server [`npm run json-server`]

 ## BIO